openstack/manila/doc/source/devref/glusterfs_native_driver.rst

     The optional ``<remoteuser>@`` part of the server URI indicates SSH access for cluster management (see related optional parameters below).
-    If it is not given, direct command line management is performed (ie.
-    Manila host is assumed to be part of the GlusterFS cluster the server belongs to).
+    If it is not given, direct command line management is performed (ie. manila host is assumed to be part of the GlusterFS cluster the server belongs to).
 - `glusterfs_volume_pattern` = Regular expression template
     used to filter GlusterFS volumes for share creation.
 The regex template can